njz3/vJoyIOFeederWithFFB/FAQ.md

 your computer might be too much overloaded (100% CPU) and the decoding of the frames between the PC and the Arduino gateway got some delay.
 Either you need to lower the game quality, or upgrade your PC.
+6. _Some options in the hardware configuration are greyed out, why ?_
+This is because the manager is running (green) and you must first stop it but clicking on the status button.
+Conversely, some options are greyed out when the manager is stopped.

 ## Per emulator hints: